10 Best Things to Do in Amsterdam

 Hotels in Amsterdam

 Splurge: Andaz Amsterdam Prinsengracht – Once a library, the Andaz has been converted to an upscale 122-room hotel, with bold primary colors and a modern interpretation of icons like tulips and clogs that has given the stylish space an ultracontemporary feel.
 Quirky, elegant standard rooms feature rugs printed with delft, hand-painted sinks, and whimsical oversized fish murals.
 Complimentary Wi-Fi, local calls, bicycles, and healthy minibars sweeten the deal.
-Doubles from $406.

 Steal: CitizenM Amsterdam City – This Dutch-born, high-design/low-budget chain has won over a new generation of travelers seeking comfort for less.
 Rooms at the 215-room hotel are technology-forward, with rain-type showers, electric blinds, and a “mood pad,” which you can use to adjust the music, media, temperature, and lighting.
 Wi-Fi is of course, free.
-Doubles from $97.

 Top Restaurants in Amsterdam